erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 ❌ **WRONG**: "Knn is too complex to understand"
 ✓ **CORRECT**: Knn can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*